Datavault-UK/automate-dv-docs/docs/tutorial/tut_staging.md

 column called `CUSTOMER_NATION_PK` containing the hash of the combination of the values.
 - Concatenate the values in the `CUSTOMER_NAME`, `CUSTOMER_PHONE`, `CUSTOMER_DOB`
 columns and hash them, creating a new column called `CUSTOMER_HASHDIFF` containing the hash of the combination of the values.
-The `hashdiff: true` flag should be provided so that dbtvault knows to treat this column as a hashdiff.
+The `is_hashdiff: true` flag should be provided so that dbtvault knows to treat this column as a hashdiff.
 Treating this column as a hashdiff means dbtvault with automatically sort the columns prior to hashing.

 See [Why do we hash?](../best_practices.md#why-do-we-hash) for details on hashing best practises.